By Jade Johnston

 What is indie travel anyways?
 You here people talking about it.
 The debate about tourists vs travllers is all over the place these days.
 But does it really matter?
 We all have our individual travel styles which are unique to who we are at that moment.

 What is OurOyster’s travel style?
 For us indie travel means individual travel.
 But what does that mean anyway?
-That is the question that Boots n All is asking travel bloggers this week.
 For us it means planning things our own way, making our own bookings, and seeing what we want, when we want.
 This means that sometimes we may opt not to see some of the more obvious attractions in a region.
 It means we have the flexility to travel as slow, or quickly as we please.

 But the most important aspect of indie travel for us is the connections we make with people.
 And not just other travellers either, we really value the connections we make with the local people.
 Instead of meeting other travellers over our hotel brunch, we can instead be found couchsurfing with locals and hanging out with them at their favourite haunts.